tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 kernel.
 The initial part entails loading the template and populating it with the appropriate variables.
 The `register(name, value)` method simply replaces occurrences of `{{ name }}` in the above WGSL code with some other string before it is compilated.
-In order to use templating utilities, you will have to activate the `extension` feature of Burn in your `cargo.toml`.
+In order to use templating utilities, you will have to activate the `template` feature of Burn in your `cargo.toml`.

 ```rust, ignore
 // Source the kernel written in WGSL.